xufangzhi/TaCo/README.md

 This is the official implementation of the strong baseline TaCo, for the task of Zero-shot Logical Reasoning (ZsLR).

-**Mind Reasoning Manners: Enhancing Type Perception for Generalized Zero-shot Logical Reasoning over Text** (TKDE Under Review)
+**Mind Reasoning Manners: Enhancing Type Perception for Generalized Zero-shot Logical Reasoning over Text** (TNNLS Under Review)

 ## Generalized Zero-shot Logical Reasoning